QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 ➡️ Note that when entering the body of the constructor, parameters were already initialized once.

-🧼 For an empty constructors with no initialization list, use `XXX() = default;` instead of an empty body.
+🧼 For an empty constructor with no initialization list, use `XXX() = default;` instead of an empty body.

 🧼 Use `explicit` for constructors with one argument, to avoid implicit casting such as: